MtnViewJohn/midiminder/USER-GUIDE.md

 Notice that the rules are simple:

-- You can use any sensible portion of the device name you like.
+- You can use any sensible portion of the device name you like (case-insensitive)
 - The rules can go in either direction, left to right or right to left.
 - If you don't specify a port, the first sensible port on a device will be used.